 To make money online, get a website then sell something.

 That’s it.
-That’s how you make money online.
+Just like any other business.
 The concept is simple.
 There’s more to it in practice so let’s break it down…

 There are 5 main ways people make money online — that is, 5 main things people sell.
 They are: